lisale0/simple_shell/README.md

 # Simple Shell
 ### Description
-Recreation of command-line interpreter (shell) mirroring the functionality of `sh` in a limited scope.
+This project is a recreation of the command-line interpreter (shell).
+In terms of functionality, it mirrors `sh` in a limited scope.
 ### Synopsis
 This version of the shell has a collection of custom built-in comannds along with the functionality of running scripts in the `/bin` folder.